 Confidence and competence in the use of the written word is essential to the communication of meaning.
 Pupils in Key Stage 1 and Key Stage 2 are exposed to high quality texts that are used to challenge, enthuse and engage.
 Modelled, shared and guided writing is used throughout the writing process, providing a framework for pupils to structure ideas and develop their skills.
-Ten-minute stories are used weekly to allow pupils to compose and write independently without direct teacher support.
 As pupils progress through Key Stage 2, they will be expected to write regularly and at greater length to build their writing stamina.
 Writing is supported through:

-- Embedding the teaching of grammar, punctuation and spelling rules within lesson as well as a separate lesson when necessary; - Teaching the language and structural features of different genres; - Linking our class text to the writing process; - Using high quality texts (Maddy Barnes/Literacy Shed) as examples of effective writing; - Providing time for planning, editing and redrafting;
+- Embedding the teaching of grammar, punctuation and spelling rules within lesson as well as a separate lesson when necessary; - Rainbow Grammar - Teaching the language and structural features of different genres; - Linking our class text to the writing process; - Using high quality texts (Maddy Barnes/Literacy Shed) as examples of effective writing; - Providing time for planning, editing and redrafting;